 A selection of cones

-Imprints models by include Celestion, Oxford and Goodmans Audiom. though there could be more with future software updates.
-As the DSP of the Profiler holds the ‘intelligence’ of the speaker you can switch individual speaker imprints along your favourite rigs.
+Imprints models by include Celestion, Oxford and Goodmans Audiom.
+The DSP of the Profiler is the ‘intelligence’ part of the speaker, so you can switch individual speaker imprints along your favourite rigs.

-Whenever you switch to a full range sound, for an acoustic guitar the Kemper Kone will switch to Full range Mode automatically for you.
-Music that is fed into the Profiler through the Aux Input will also be played back in Full range Mode.
+Whenever you switch to a full range sound for an acoustic guitar, the Kemper Kone will switch to Full range Mode automatically for you.
+Music that is fed into the Profiler through the Aux Input will also be played back in Full range Mode, even when you play your amp with a Speaker Imprint.
+So you can have both at the same time, which is a neat trick.

-The Kemper Kone can be driven by the power amp of a Profiler Head or Rack, as well as by utilizing any external solid state power amp.
-Even driving two cabinets in stereo is possible.
+The Kemper Kone can be driven by the power amp of a Profiler Head, Rack or Floor, as well as by utilizing any external solid state power amp.
+Driving two cabinets in stereo is also possible.
 The Kemper Kone and Kemper Kabinet work exclusively with a Profiler.